 Mead’s primary ingredient is honey, collected from diverse botanical sources by nature’s amazing workers, honeybees.
 It takes about four million visits to flowers to make one kilo of honey and those bees will cover 200,000 kilometres.
-Kinsale and Spain have had close maritime links for centuries and our honey for our Atlantic Dry Mead comes from Spain along those same trade routes.
+Kinsale and Spain have had close maritime links for centuries and our orange blossom honey for our Atlantic Dry Mead comes from Spain along those same trade routes.

 Traditional Honey Mead

 For a traditional style honey mead, we mix the honey and warm water to no higher than hive temperature, which is around blood temperature so that when mixing in the honey, we don’t lose the delicate aromas and goodness from the precious raw honey.